boroji/mini-projects/README.md

 ### In the name of Allah, the most compassionate and merciful

 #### This repo is a Figma design based project.
-I design components in Figma and add interactivity to them with JavaScript and Sass.
+I design components in Figma and add interactivity to them with Vanilla JavaScript and Sass.

 # Live Links to Mini Projects

+## You can click or hover on either of the buttons to generate random colors
 [01 Card Flipper](https://boroji.com/mini-projects/all-projects/01-card-flipper/)
+## Click on the right and left chevron arrows to increase the counter.
+You can reset the counter by clicking on reset counter.
 [02 Simple Counter](https://boroji.com/mini-projects/all-projects/02-simple-counter/)
 [03 Review Flipper](https://boroji.com/mini-projects/all-projects/03-review-flipper/)
 [04 Responsive Navigation Bar](https://boroji.com/mini-projects/all-projects/04-responsive-nav)